clementranc/nstarwrap/README.md

 ## Introduction

 NSTARWRAP is a a version of the NSTAR subroutine of DAOPHOT-II (Stetson 1987), that can be used and called from a Python code, using a shared Fortran library.
 This README document explains how to install it.
-Although this directory includes the Fortran scripts you need, it is also including a Python package required to communicate between Fortran and Python.
+Although this directory includes the Fortran scripts you need, it also includes a Python package required to communicate between Fortran and Python.

 ```
    Version 1.0 - 8 April 2022